-The contest was emceed by UC President Janet Napolitano and culminated weeks of spirited competition across the UC campus.
-Winners of campus events faced off in this grand finale to win a $6,000 prize and the systemwide trophy, known as the Slammy.
+The contest was emceed by UC President Janet Napolitano and culminated weeks of spirited competition across all of the UC campuses.
+Winners of campus events faced off in this grand finale to win a $6,000 prize, a trophy, and the title of 2018 UC Grad Slam winner.

-Competitors were judged on their communications skills by a panel of leaders in media, business, and academia, including Gateway’s very own Julia Avila, Gateway High School senior and incoming freshmen at the Elliott School of International Affairs at George Washington University in Washington D.C.
+Competitors were judged on their communications skills by a panel of change leaders in media, business, and academia, including Gateway’s very own Julia Avila, Gateway High School senior and incoming freshmen at the Elliott School of International Affairs at George Washington University in Washington, D.C., who has led many social justice activities events at Gateway.

 The winner of this year's competition was Joseph Charbonnet of UC Berkeley who presented "A stormwater solution.”

-As special guests to UC Grad Slam, Gateway students were given the opportunity to envision themselves as master’s and Ph.D. level students and researchers, while also providing them with the opportunity to network with researchers and leaders in business, media, and academia, including UC President Janet Napolitano.
+As special guests to UC Grad Slam, Gateway students were given the opportunity to envision themselves as master’s and Ph.D. level students and researchers, while also providing them with the opportunity to network with researchers and leaders in their fields, including UC President Janet Napolitano.

 The competition was recorded and can be found here.